-Milliman, Inc. (Milliman) has been retained by the Ohio Department of Medicaid (ODM) to provide actuarial and consulting services related to the development of capitation rates for its Medicaid Managed Care Program (MMC) effective January 1, 2017.
+Milliman, Inc. (Milliman) has been retained by the Ohio Department of Medicaid (ODM) to provide actuarial and consulting services related to the development of capitation rates for its Medicaid Managed Care (MMC) program.
+This report provides a summary of the methodology used in the development of an amendment to the certified calendar year (CY) 2017 capitation rates for effective dates beginning July 1, 2017.